-We estimate both Poisson and instrumental variables specifications, using Baum et al.
+We estimate both OLS and instrumental variables specifications, using Baum et al. (2010)

-(2010) and Correia (2016).
-Our preferred specification is the IV model, as our outcomes of interest are count variables that are heavily skewed towards 0: 75% of days have 0 crashes and 0 fatalities.
-We estimate the following Poisson equation:
+and Correia (2016).
+Our preferred specification is the IV model, as the OLS estimation suffers from potential bias due to measurement error and the simulataneous determination problem.
+We first estimate the following OLS equation:

-$$\mathbb{E}[F{cymd} | AP, \mathbf{X}] = exp\{\alpha + \beta \cdot AP{cymd} + \mathbf{X}'{cymd} \cdot \theta + \delta{cm} + \delta{my} + \delta{dow}\}$$ (1)
+$$F{cymd} = \alpha + \beta \cdot AP{cymd} + \mathbf{X}'{cymd} \cdot \theta + \delta{cm} + \delta{my} + \delta{dow} + \varepsilon{cymd}$$ (1)

-$F{cymd}$ denotes the number of fatalities or fatal car crashes in county c on day d in month m and year y. $AP{cymd}$ is the measure of air pollution for county c on day d in month m and year y. $X{cymd}$ represents a vector of time-varying control variables: indicators for the maximum temperature being below freezing or above 85° F, indicators for precipitation in deciles, the blood alcohol concentration limit for operating a motor vehicle, and indicators for whether medical and recreational marijuana laws have been implemented. $\delta{cm}$ , $\delta{my}$ , and $\delta{dow}$ represent county-by-month, month-year, and day-of-week fixed effects.
-Note that the county-by-month fixed effects absorb standard control variables like county-level demographic characteristics and the monthly unemployment rate.
+F{cymd} denotes the number of fatalities or fatal car crashes in county c on day d in month m and year y.
+AP{cymd} is the measure of air pollution for county c on day d in month m and year y. \mathbf{X}{cymd} represents a vector of time-varying control variables: indicators for the maximum temperature being below freezing or above 85° F, indicators for precipitation in deciles, the blood alcohol concentration limit for operating a motor vehicle, and indicators for whether medical and recreational marijuana laws have been implemented. δ{cm} , δ{my} , and δ{dow} represent county-by-month, month-year, and day-of-week fixed effects.
+County-by-month fixed effects account for demographic characteristics, the unemployment rate, and other standard time-varying county-level control variables.
 Standard errors are clustered at the county level.
-Our primary specification weights the regression by county population, so the estimated effect is interpretable as the effect of air pollution on the average person, as opposed to the average county.
+Our primary specification weights the regression by county population, so the estimated effect is interpretable as the effect of air pollution on the average person, as opposed to the average county.13

 Our primary sample period runs from April 2005 to December 2019.
-We start in April 2005, when the new Clean Air Act standards began to be enforced, so that our variation in pollution exposure would come primarily from weather events, such as wildfires (only in the non-IV specifications) or changes in wind speed and direction, as opposed to pre-existing differences in air pollution.
+We start in April 2005, when the new Clean Air Act standards began to be enforced, so that our variation in pollution exposure primarily comes from weather events, such as wildfires (only in the non-IV specifications) or changes in wind speed and direction, as opposed to pre-existing differences in air pollution.
 We end in December 2019 so as not to coincide with the COVID-19 pandemic, which led to major changes in driving frequency and behaviors.

-&lt;sup>13We have also considered aggregating by commuting zone.
+13We have also considered aggregating by commuting zone.
 Commuting zones represent labor market areas, and are typically larger and may be made up of several counties.
 We find similar to slightly larger effect sizes when we use this larger aggregation, though we prefer the county specification since there is better precision connecting to local pollution conditions.

-Ordinary Poisson regressions of air pollution on fatal crashes may suffer from omitted variable bias as noted earlier.
+Ordinary OLS regressions of air pollution on fatal crashes may suffer from multiple forms of bias as noted earlier.
 To address this concern, we instrument for air pollution levels using wind direction and velocity, which is a common instrument in the air pollution literature (Deryugina et al., 2019; Persico and Marcotte, 2022).